-Prepare an EIA Report
+Prepare an EIA report

-Publicise the EIA Report and consult
+Publicise the EIA report

-Once we are satisfied that the EIA Report addresses all the issues of concern as agreed at the scoping meeting then a public notice must be made.
-A public notice (advertisement) must be placed in a local newspaper, The Gazette, and on the EIA Projects page of our website.
-You are responsible for the cost of doing this.
-You can get details about the contents of the notice in the Environmental Impact Assessment of Forestry Projects booklet.
-We can also advise you about the content.
+Once we're satisfied that the EIA report addresses all the issues of concern as agreed at the scoping meeting then a public notice must be placed in a local newspaper, The Gazette and on our 'EIA projects web page'.

-- refuse consent.
+- refuse consent